-Symptoms may include: Problems flexing your fingers or wristPain while stretching the fingers or wristArea feels tender and soreMuscle spasmsSwelling
+Symptoms may include: Problems flexing the fingers or wristPain while stretching the fingers or wristArea feels tender and soreMuscle spasmsSwelling

 Most forearm muscle strains can be diagnosed with a physical exam.

-Your doctor may want images of the area if severe damage is suspected.
+Images of the area may be needed if severe damage is suspected.
 Images may be taken with

 Muscle strains are graded according to their severity: Grade 1—Some stretching with micro tearing of muscle fibers.Grade 2—Partial tearing of muscle fibers.Grade 3—Complete tearing of muscle fibers.
 This may also be called a rupture or avulsion.

 Keep muscles strong.
-This will help them absorb the energy of sudden stressful activities.Avoid over exercising.Learn the proper technique for sports.If you are feeling tired, stop exercising.
+This will help them absorb the energy of sudden, stressful activities.Avoid overuse or repetitive stress.Learn the proper technique for sports.If you feel pain during exercise, stop exercising that muscle group.